paweljarosz/defork/README.md

 * `custom_check_tags_function` (function, optional) - a custom function for checking custom tags in RichText.
 You can for example modify and animate words nodes properties.

 **RETURNS**
-* `words` (RichText data) - a words nodes created by RichText.
+* `words` (RichText data table) - a words nodes created by RichText.
 You can check for inputs on those words, for example on clickable options.

 ### defork.refreshGUI(gui_node_id_to_refresh)
 Clones the provided GUI node, delete old one and returns ID of the new node.
 Used to refresh GUI, on which the RichText was displayed, so you can display another text again.
 It sets the new node as the default parent for RichText, so you don't have to attach it again, if you don't need to.

 **PARAMETERS**
-* `gui_node_id_to_refresh` - a GUI node ID that you want to refresh, so it means: clone it, remove old one and return new.
+* `gui_node_id_to_refresh` (gui_node_id)- a GUI node ID that you want to refresh, so it means: clone it, remove old one and return new.

 **RETURNS**
-* `next_node` - a GUI node ID of the new, cloned node, that is already saved as a default parent for RichText.
+* `next_node` (gui_node_id) - a GUI node ID of the new, cloned node, that is already saved as a default parent for RichText.

 ### defork.on_input(richtextWords, action)
 Additional function used to acquire inputs in gui_script's on_input() function, to easily handle RichText hyperlinks.
 RichText then sends a message to that gui_script, so you can handle input over different hyperlinks.
 See Defork example or RichText documentation for more information about messages.

 **PARAMETERS**
-* `richtextWords` - a words table returned by richtext.create(..) function needed for richtext.on_click(..), which gets input over hyperlinks.
+* `richtextWords` (RichText data table) - a words table returned by richtext.create(..) function needed for richtext.on_click(..), which gets input over hyperlinks.
 * `action` - on_input() function parameter used to check if it was action.pressed over hyperlink.